-Disk Drill is a complete data recovery software that you can use to recover deleted Adobe Illustrator files.
+Disk Drill Data Recovery is a complete file recovery software that you can use to restore deleted Adobe Illustrator files.
 The app features an intuitive user interface that simplifies the recovery process and enables the file recovery to be completed efficiently with just a few clicks.

 For retrieving Adobe Illustrator lost files using Disk Drill you need to follow the below steps.